web-infra-dev/modern.js/packages/document/main-doc/docs/en/guides/topic-detail/generator/new/use.md

 ?
 Please fill in the entry name: entry
 ```

-After execution, a new folder with the corresponding name of the entry will be created in the `src` directory of the project, along with the default entry file.
+After running, a new folder with the corresponding name of the entry will be created in the `src` directory of the project, along with the default entry file.
 The previous entry files under the `src` directory will be sorted into the folder corresponding to the `name` field in `package.json`.

 Enable BFF function: